InOmn1aParatus/mastermind/README.md

 ## How to Play

-To win, you must guess the correct RGBY combination in 10 or fewer turns.
-After each turn, the game will provide you with a hint, telling you both how many colors you guessed correctly and how many colors are in the correct position.
+To win, you must guess the correct RGBY sequence in 10 or fewer turns.
+After each turn, the game will provide you with a hint.
+This will tell you both how many colors you guessed correctly and how many colors are in the correct positions.

 <details>
   <summary><b>Hint:</b></summary>